andyjakubowski/kingly-site/src/v1/tutorials/counter-application.md

 ---
-title: Counter application
+title: Implementation
 type: tutorials
-order: 1
+order: 3
 ---

-We continue here with a very trivial example often used as a starter by user interfaces libraries: a counter application.
+We continue here with a very trivial example often used as a starter by user interface libraries: a counter application.
 As with any trivial example, it does not properly illustrate the power of the library.
 We will be short on explanations.
 The example however is useful to give a feel of the API.

 The counter behavior is described by the following state machine: